weiganghuang/holops-1803/task2.md

 ensure that the out-of-band configurations are not accidentally overwritten by NSO’s service operations.

-However, in many cases, we need to have NSO fully manage the lifecycle of the pre-existing services.
-This is called NSO service discovery and reconciliation.
+To have NSO fully manage the lifecycle of the pre-existing services, we need to perform service discovery and reconciliation.

-NSO service discovery and reconciliation for brownfield starts with creating service instances (the service instances that match the out-of-band service configurations.
+NSO service discovery and reconciliation for brownfield starts with creating service instances (the service instances that match the pre-existing service configurations.
 After the service instances are created, we need to transfer the ownership of the configuration to NSO.

-In this lab, the PE devices (asr9k0, asr9k1 and asr9k2) all have pre-existing L2VPN services that are configured out-of-band.
-They are synced to NSO’s device model via NSO’s `sync-from` operation.
+In this lab, the PE devices (asr9k0, asr9k1 and asr9k2) have pre-existing L2VPN services that are configured out-of-band.
+The device configurations are synced to NSO’s device model via NSO’s
+`sync-from` operation.

 Pre-existing L2VPN configuration on PE devices: